 “The current, one-size-fits-all approach to education is not working for our brightest students.
 The Davidson Academy takes a different approach based on a student's ability not their age.
 Academy students will be vital to moving our state and nation forward with their talents and innovations while supporting our nation’s position in the global economy.”

 -- Bob Davidson, Davidson Academy Board Member

-In 1999, philanthropist Bob Davidson co-founded the Davidson Institute for Talent Development, a nonprofit operating foundation whose mission is to recognize, nurture and support profoundly intelligent young people and to provide opportunities for them to develop their talents to make a positive difference.
+In 1999, philanthropist Bob Davidson created the Davidson Institute for Talent Development, a nonprofit operating foundation whose mission is to recognize, nurture and support profoundly intelligent young people and to provide opportunities for them to develop their talents to make a positive difference.

 In 1982, the Davidsons founded Davidson & Associates, the educational software company that published the award-winning products Math Blaster™ and Reading Blaster™.

 In 1989, Bob Davidson left his job as executive vice president of engineering and construction at Parsons Corporation, an international engineering and construction company, to become chairman and CEO of Davidson & Associates.
 During the next few years, Davidson & Associates formed partnerships with Fisher-Price and Simon & Schuster, and made several strategic acquisitions including Blizzard Entertainment, a small entertainment software developer whose products Warcraft™, Starcraft™ and Diablo™ became runaway best sellers.
 Under Bob’s leadership, Davidson & Associates became a publicly-traded, multi-million dollar company.